BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 ```

 ## Delete
-Super Administrator can delete a dorr instance into the device by calling relevant delete method.When a door instance is deleted from the device memory is erased, collected and can be reused for other objects.
+Super Administrator can delete a door instance into the device by calling relevant delete method.When a door instance is deleted from the device memory is erased, collected and can be reused for other objects.
 ```
 	door.delete(superA);
 ```